jcbwlkr/jcbwlkr.github.io/content/portfolio/timeips.md

 * Calculate automatic holiday rules
 * And many other things

-At TimeIPS I lead a team of 4 in the development of our products.
+At TimeIPS I led a team of 4 in the development of our products.
 Some of my major accomplishments in this role include:

 * Introducing Test Driven Development with [PHPUnit][phpunit]